AusDTO/gov-au-content-guide/_entries/2016-05-04-abbreviations-and-acronyms.md

 > AO, OM, BA, DipEd, PhD

 When referring to people and animals use the words million, trillion and billion.
 For numbers upwards of 1 million use the abbreviation m, bn and tn.
-Use the abbreviation m, bn and tn in headings, tables and graphics.
+Use m, bn and tn in headings, tables and graphics.

-For temperature use the abbreviation °C and °F
+For temperatures use °C and °F.

 **For example**